 Excessive internal friction caused by temporary extreme loading and made worse by inadequate lubrication results in turned pins.
-It is important to note that extreme loads on a brand new chain result in turned pins even on its very first movement.
-The likelihood of turned pins occurring increases when internal chain bearing pressure exceeds 0.18 kN/mm²; this would be 14% to 15% of a chain tensile strength (UTS).
+It is important to note that extreme loads on a brand new leaf chain results in turned pins even on its very first movement.
+The likelihood of turned pins occurring increases when internal leaf chain bearing pressure exceeds 0.18 kN/mm²; this would be 14% to 15% of a leaf chain tensile strength (UTS).
 Some machinery stands allow operating loads of up to 20% UTS, which increases the risk of turned pins even without working in demanding environments.

 Swipe to the left to see full table

 |Inter-changeable||Pitch P MM||Pin Diameter A MM||Plate Thickness B MM||Plate Depth C MM||Pin Length D MM||Washer Thickness||Weight KG/Metre||Breaking Strength kN|